RyanWatern/FHP-Traffic-Incident-Notifier/README.md

 **300**, but you can increase or decrease this value depending on your preferred visual scale.

+To switch the map view from the default street style to a satellite view, update the style ID in the Mapbox URL.
+Simply replace `streets-v12` with `satellite-streets-v12`.
+This will load a satellite map with street overlays, giving a more detailed look.

 # Filtering Notifications

 To filter notifications by county, edit the `FILTERED_COUNTIES` section.